A Well-Read Tart

 donut half

-The same could probably be said about hours and hours of rock n’ roll rehearsals… or, recreational drug use that will bring on a serious case of the munchies…
+The same could probably be said about hours and hours of rock n’ roll rehearsals.
+Or, hours of recreational drug use that will bring on a serious case of the munchies…

 The takeaway from all this?
-As long as you’ve got Powdwered Sugar Donut Holes handy, all bases are covered.
+All bases are covered when you’ve got Powdered Sugar Donut Holes handy.

 bite of dougnuts